MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/back-up-sharepoint.md

 -   Remember that for DPM runs as Local System and to back up SQL Server databases, it needs sysadmin privileges on that account for the SQL Server.
 On the SQL Server you want to back up, set NT AUTHORITY\\SYSTEM to sysadmin.

 -   For every 10 million items in the farm, there must be at least 2 GB of space on the volume where the DPM folder is located.
 This space is required for catalog generation.
-To enable you to use DPM to perform a specific recovery of items \(site collections, sites, lists, document libraries, folders, individual documents, and list items\), catalog generation creates a list of the URLs contained within each content database.
+To enable you to use DPM to perform a specific recovery of items \(site collections, sites, lists, document libraries, folders, individual documents, and list items\), catalog generation creates a list of URLs contained within each content database.
 You can view the list of URLs in the recoverable items pane in the Recovery task area of the DPM Administrator Console.

--   In the SharePoint farm, if you've SQL Server databases that are configured with SQL Server aliases, install the SQL Server client components on the front\-end Web server that DPM will protect.
+-   In the SharePoint farm, if you have SQL Server databases that are configured with SQL Server aliases, install the SQL Server client components on the front\-end Web server that DPM will protect.

 -   Protecting application store items isn't supported with SharePoint 2013.